BetterThanTomorrow/calva/docs/site/connect-sequences.md

 A custom command line is executed from same directory as the REPL project root (See `projectRootPath`, above), and can be as simple as `my-repl-jack-in-command`.
 You  can use a relative or absolute path to your command line.

-### Custom Command Line Substitutions/Placeholders
+### Custom Command Line Substitutions/Placeholders/Environment variables

-You can use these placeholders in your command line, and Calva will substitute them before executing the command:
+You can use placeholders in your command line, and Calva will substitute them before executing the command.
+All these placeholders will also be provided to your script via environment variables with the same names:

 nREPL dependency versions: